adreena/Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Data Collection & Augmentation

+Training data for keeping the vehicle driving on the road are combination of these main categories:
+  * driving 3,4 laps in the center of road on track #1 (both driving clockwise and counter-clockwise)
+  * recovery laps consisting of data from car just returning to the center of the lanes
+  * for each row of data in driving_log.csv , left and right image are also considered as a training data point with +/-0.2 steering angle correction
+  * center image is also flipped with angle correction : -1x(steering-angle) of center image

+####2.
+Model architecture

+This model consists of 7 convolution neural network layers followed by 4 flat layers (including output layer) Collected data (32144) is splitted into training data/ validation data by 20%, the data is normalized through a Lambda layer to fit in range [-0.5,0.5] before feeding into the first convoluitonal layer.
+Images are then cropped from top(70px) and bottom(25px) because these areas don't contain important information for trainign the model, it also helps reduce image size and network complexity.
+Conv Layer 1: applies 5x5 filter with filter-depth=24, it's subsampled (maxpool) and activated with a RELU layer to introduce nonlinearity.
+Conv Layers 2,3,4 & 5 follow simillar pattern to layer 1 but with deeper fitler size : 36, 48 , 64 & 64
+Flat Layer: outputs should be reshaped to flat as they are feeding a fully connected layer Dense Layer 1,2,3: fully connected layer consist of 100 & 50 & 10 nodes Model uses Adam optimizer with 5 epochs and batch_size 32

 ####2.
 Attempts to reduce overfitting in the model